 But considering the serious nature of these charges, the defendant needs a good riot attorney.
 The government can destroy a person’s life and career with little thought or care, with a charge like this.

-Attorney Thomas Gallagher can put over three decades experience to work for you.
+Attorney Thomas Gallagher can put over 35 years experience to work for you.
 He can help protect you and your family from Minnesota riot charges.